apollographql/apollo-server/docs/source/essentials/schema.md

 It's important to note that these declarations express the relationships and the shape of the data to return, not where the data comes from or how it might be stored - which will be covered outside the SDL.

-By drawing these logical connections in the schema, we allow the client (which is often a human developer, designing a front-end) to see what data is available and request it in a single optimized query.
+By drawing these logical connections in the schema, we can allow the client (which is often a human developer, designing a front-end) to see what data is available and request it in a single optimized query.

 ## Queries